t-whitfield/TRAM-seq/README.md

 ## Overview

 This pipeline processes TRAM-seq sequencing data to:
+- Map paired-end reads from FASTQ files to the reference genome
+- Trim adapters and deduplicate reads for quality control
 - Generate and process pileup files for mutation detection
 - Filter coverage and normalize DMS modification rates
 - Compute element-level statistics for genomic regions and transcripts